 Leasehold Conveyancing in Broadstairs - Get a Quote from the leasehold experts approved by your lender

-Planning to complete next month on a ground floor flat in Broadstairs.
-Conveyancing solicitors have said that they will have a report out to me tomorrow.
+Looking forward to exchange soon on a leasehold property in Broadstairs.
+Conveyancing solicitors assured me that they will have a report out to me on Monday.
 Are there areas in the report that I should be focusing on?

 The report on title for your leasehold conveyancing in Broadstairs should include some of the following: